2 men shot, killed overnight in Providence

 Right now, no one has been arrested and the shooting is still under investigation.

-This is a Breaking News story and will be updated online and on 12 News at 6:30 when more information when it becomes available.
+This is a developing news story and will be updated online and on-the-air when more information becomes available.